zephyrproject-rtos/zephyr/tests/benchmarks/latency_measure/README.rst

 * Time it takes to retrieve data from a FIFO/LIFO
 * Time it takes to wait on a FIFO/LIFO (and context switch)
 * Time it takes to wake and switch to a thread waiting on a FIFO/LIFO
+* Time it takes to send and receive events
+* Time it takes to wait for events (and context switch)
+* Time it takes to wake and switch to a thread waiting for events
 * Measure average time to alloc memory from heap then free that memory

 When userspace is enabled using the prj_user.conf configuration file, this benchmark will